OpenSees Cloud

 The above meshes show general features, but usually you will define regular meshes in

-command.
+layers using multiple calls to the block2D command.
 In this case, you need to ensure

 you pass starting node and element tags that will not cause a conflict.
 Instead of a